 Strawberries are picked by color and maturity and harvested by hand.
 New robotic pickers, being tested in Florida, may have a significant impact on this highly labor-intensive process.
 Berries should be picked when temperatures are cool, such as in the morning or evening.

 After harvest, beds should be refruited or replanted depending on soil health.
 Most growers replant every 3 to 4 years to prevent disease development and reduced yields.

 Strawberry bud weevils, also called ‘clippers,’ can cause considerable damage.
 The females lay eggs once a year inside buds then ‘clip’ them to prevent flowering and exposure of the eggs.

-Leafrollers generate twice per year and hide themselves in cocoon-like enclosures secured with silky, white, thread-like webbing.
+Leafrollers hide in cocoon-like enclosures secured with silky, white, thread-like webbing.
 They feed while enfolded in the leaves and then as the plant matures, work their way to the fruit, leaving tiny holes.

-Strawberry aphid waste is referred to as ‘honeydew’ and is the cause of sooty molds.
-The aphids shed their skin, which sticks to the mold and contaminates the fruit.
+Strawberry aphid waste is referred to as honeydew and is the cause of sooty molds.
+The aphids shed their skin, which sticks to the mold and contaminates fruit.